Tomato purée

 Tomato purée is a thick liquid made by cooking and straining tomatoes.
-The difference between tomato paste, tomato purée, and tomato sauce is consistency; tomato puree has a thicker consistency and a deeper flavour than sauce.
+The main difference between tomato paste, tomato purée, and tomato sauce is consistency; tomato puree has a thicker consistency and a deeper flavour than sauce.

 Differences

 The definitions of tomato purée vary from country to country.
-In the U.S., tomato purée is a processed food product, usually consisting of only tomatoes, but can also be found in the seasoned form.
+In the US, tomato purée is a processed food product, usually consisting of only tomatoes, but can also be found in the seasoned form.
 It differs from tomato sauce or tomato paste in consistency and content; tomato purée generally lacks the additives common to a complete tomato sauce and does not have the thickness of paste.

 The standard consistency of tomato puree is more than or equal to 7% but less than 24% natural total soluble solids.